We Need Proof of Life: Oscar Long is Missing

 Oscar attended Southeast High School in Lincoln.
 He was great friends with Greg Kubitschek and Mark Renken.
-I made movies with Oscar.
+I made movies and TV shows with Oscar.
 Devon Schumacher and Jim Hanna were also friends of Oscar’s and we’re all completely stunned and stumped and mystified by his erasure from the face of our lives.

 Here are the vital missing person stats for Oscar Isham Long:

 Vital Statistics at Time of Disappearance

 Missing Since: November 28, 2007 from New York City, New York

 Weight: 145 lbs.